olleholmgren/mildew-detection/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+* Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.

 ## Credits

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.

 ## Acknowledgements (optional)

-- Thank the people that provided support throughout this project.
+* Thank the people that provided support throughout this project.